imphinite/gaode-maps/README.md

 ## Collection of Gaode Web Services API for Laravel 5
 **DEVELOPMENT IN PROGRESS**

-Provides convenient way of setting up and making requests to Web Services API from [Laravel](http://laravel.com/) application.
+Provides convenient way of setting up and making requests to Gaode Web Services API from [Laravel](http://laravel.com/) application.

-For services documentation, API key and Usage Limits visit [Gaode Web Services API](https://lbs.amap.com/api/webservice/summary/) and [Web Services API Usage Limits And Restrictions](https://lbs.amap.com/api/webservice/guide/tools/flowlevel/).
+For services documentation, API key and Usage Limits visit [Gaode Web Services API](https://lbs.amap.com/api/webservice/summary/) and [Gaode Web Services API Usage Limits And Restrictions](https://lbs.amap.com/api/webservice/guide/tools/flowlevel/).

 **Note that this package is under development.
 Most Features are not implemented yet.
 Feel free to collaborate on this project!